Climate Change - A Quick Check

 (An internet search of Correlation Fallacy will provide in depth explanations.)

 Many climate scientists no longer believe carbon dioxide causes climate change.
 Dr. Lovelock, a highly respected scientist and early carbon dioxide advocate, did something in 2014 scientists rarely do.
-He said it was a mistake to say carbon dioxide controls temperature.
+He reversed his position and said it was a mistake to say carbon dioxide controls temperature.

 “We're no longer in a position to say that just because carbon dioxide rises … the temperature will rise likewise.”